azurecitadel/azurecitadel/content/policy/custom/template.md

 ## Example azurepolicy.json

-If you want to see how your finished template compares to the one I created - or you've just got a bit stuck - then click on the button below.
+If you want to see how your finished template compares to the one I created - or you've just got a bit stuck - then here is the full version.

-{{< details "azuredeploy.json">}}
 ```json
 {
   "properties": {